prominence-eosc/docs-eosc/source/command-line-interface.rst

      {run,create,list,describe,delete,stdout,stderr}
                            sub-command help
        create              Create a job
-       run                 Create a job or workflow from JSON in a file or URL list                List jobs or workflows
+       run                 Create a job or workflow from JSON or YAML in a file or URL list                List jobs or workflows
        describe            Describe a job or workflow
        delete              Delete a job or workflow